LafeLabs/mapfactory5/README.md

 [code editor](editor.php)

 To replicate the system, read the "page" replicator documentation and replicate this the same way.
-To make a new page with a page replicator, go to [pagelist.php](pagelist.php) and make a new page, which will automatically have the scroll describing how it is replicated.
+To make a new page with a page replicator, go to [list.html](list.html) and make a new page, which will automatically have the scroll describing how it is replicated.
 You can also use pagelist link to create other elements of the Geometron system: symbol factory and technical paper.